Virginia Chunk Sweet Pickles are crisp, sweet, tangy and perfectly delicious. A real childhood favorite of mine, and you’ll love them too!

 How to Make Virginia Chunk Sweet Pickles

-- Make brine of a proportion of 2 cups salt to one gallon water, boil and pour over cucumbers boiling hot.
-Weigh down to keep under brine (don't let them float to the top).
+- Make brine with 2 cups salt and one gallon of water.
+Boil mixture and pour over cucumbers while still boiling hot.
+Weigh down cucumbers to keep them under the brine (don't let them float to the top).
 Let stand for one week.
 In hot weather, skim daily.

 - Drain and cut cucumbers into chunks.